vcflib/bio-vcf/README.md

   bio-vcf --filter 'rec.alt.size==1 and rec.tumor.amq[rec.alt]>30' < test.vcf
 ```

+To filter missing on samples:

+  bio-vcf --filter "rec.s3t2?" < file.vcf

+or for all

+  bio-vcf --filter "rec.missing_samples?" < file.vcf

 If your samples have other names you can fetch genotypes for that
 sample with